Skip to main content

 SEVIS Record Transfer Eligibility

-To be eligible for a SEVIS record transfer, you must:
+To be eligible for a SEVIS record transfer, you must be a student:

-- Be otherwise maintaining status by adhering to the rules and regulations of your F-1 status.
+• Maintaining status by adhering to the rules and regulations of F-1 status

 If you have not yet graduated from Bentley and are taking a leave of absence or finishing your degree at another school, you must also complete a Leave of Absence/Withdrawal form to notify the university of your plans.